nganeshm/ATDevTask/README.md

 # ATDevTask
-CRUD with Spring Boot and Hibernate
+CRUD operation on Student Database with Java and Spring Boot + Hibernate.